 How to Avoid the Dangers of Public WiFi Networks

 - Make sure your device can’t automatically connect to public Wi-Fi networks.
 This will allow you to be in control of what network you want your device to connect to.
-This will give you peace-of-mind knowing a scammer can’t access your device through the Wi-Fi you are on.
+This will give you peace-of-mind knowing a scammer can’t access your phone through the Wi-Fi you are on.

 - Don’t log-in to any personal accounts when using public Wi-Fi.
 Scammers won’t be able to see your personal log-in through the public network if you avoid logging into your accounts.
-This will ensure that your banking details, as well as any other personal information, are confidential only to you.
+This will ensure that your banking details, two-factor authentication codes, as well as any other personal information, are confidential only to you.

 - Disable file sharing on your device.
 By doing this, you keep scammers away from sharing a virus with you.
 If a scammer transmitted a virus on your device, this malware could steal your personal information and send it back to them.

 - Only use websites using HTTPS.
-This will give you peace-of-mind that the network you are using is secure, which means its less likely a scammer can intrude on your information.
+This will give you peace-of-mind that the network you are using is secure, which means it’s less likely a scammer can intrude on your information.